danbaryaakov/bean-runner/site/GETTING_STARTED.md

 @StepRetry(maxRetries = 3, delay = 5, delayUnit = TimeUnit.SECONDS)
 ```

 With this annotation in place, the step will be retried 3 times with a delay of 5 seconds between each retry.
-The delay is optional and defaults to 0.
+The options above are the
+default when this annotation is added without any parameters.

 ## Step Configuration Properties